awilli1186/wee-website/source/content/v3/script/selection.md

 ---doc---

-If multiple references are set with the same name they are pushed into an array an can be targeted with a single ref selection.
+If multiple references are set with the same name they are pushed into an array and can be targeted with a single ref selection.
 You can also provide a comma-delimited list of multiple refs.

 ---code|modifier:split---